josbeir/cakephp-docs-md/docs/2/en/core-libraries/components/access-control-lists.md

 initialize your database and interact with your ACO and ARO trees.

-To get started, first you'll need to make sure your [App / Config / database.php](app/Config/database.php.md) is present and correctly configured.
+To get started, first you'll need to make sure your `/app/Config/database.php` is present and correctly configured.

 Once you've done that, use the CakePHP console to create your ACL database tables: